REPLACE/RENEW GREEN CARD

 Reach someone from our team of experienced Attorneys and Paralegal staff from anywhere.
 Our team members speak English, Spanish, Russian, and Portuguese.
 If we can’t speak your language, we will find someone who can, and at no cost.

-Excellent Services for your $
+Excellent Services for Your $

 We appreciate that you worked hard for your money.
-Your satisfaction is extremely important to us, and through our highly innovative online case management software, we have been able to cut costs and pass our savings onto our clients.
+Your satisfaction is extremely important to us, and through our highly innovative online case management software, we have been able to cut costs and pass our savings on to our clients.

 Now that you have a Green Card, don’t take it for granted.
 Small enough to fit in your wallet, this document serves as official identification, proof of your lawful permanent residency, and proof that you are allowed to work in the United States.
 A valid Green Card also allows you to re-enter the United States after you have been abroad.

-By law you must always have it with you, and but it is also important to replace it if it is lost, stolen or damaged.
+By law you must always have it with you, but it is also important to replace it if it is lost, stolen, or damaged.
 Unless you received your Green Card on a conditional basis, you must also renew it from time to time.
 Here’s what you need to know about replacing and renewing your Green Card.

 How to Report and Replace a Lost or Stolen Green Card